jputh/Antlr-Pascal-Interpreter/README.md

 To run the tests in the 'test' folder, do:

-for all tests input0.pas to input18.pas,
+for all tests input0.pas to input18.pas, run:
 ```bash
 java Main test/input#.pas
 ```